alem-platform/sprint-js/crunch02/README.md

 #### Layout & Design

-- Create a clean, intuitive interface
 - Ensure responsive design works on all screen sizes
-- Use consistent spacing and typography
-- Implement a color scheme appropriate for space content
+- Choose a color scheme that complements space-related content.

 ### Data